yya518/yya518.github.io/teaching.md

 **Instructor@University of Illinois**
 **BADM352: Database Design and Management.** [[course page]](badm352)
-[spring 2017, fall 2016, spring 2016, fall 2015]
+[Spring 2017, Fall 2016, Spring 2016, Fall 2015]

-*This course is awarded as "List of Teachers Ranked as Excellent".*
+&#9733;*This course is awarded as "List of Teachers Ranked as Excellent"* in two consecutive semesters, Spring 2017 and Fall 2016.
 <br><br><br>

 **Teaching Assistant@Northwestern University**
-EECS 348: Introduction to Artificial Intelligence.  [spring 2015]
+EECS 348: Introduction to Artificial Intelligence.
+[Spring 2015]
-EECS 211: Fundamentals of Computer Programming (C++).  [fall 2010]
+EECS 211: Fundamentals of Computer Programming (C++).
+[Fall 2010]